You’re reading this probably because your mom asked you to. She means well, I promise (in about 10 years you will be like, “Ok, she was right.”)

 - Or you are adjusting to a new school and trying to make new friends.

-- Or the hobby you spent so much time on growing up suddenly lost its luster.
+- Or the hobby you spent so much time on growing up suddenly lost your interest.

 - Or the stress of school is at an all time freakish high.

-- Or you’re feeling like you don’t measure up to the bodies you’re seeing on TV.
+- Or you’re feeling like you don’t measure up to the bodies you’re seeing on social media.